OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/project-onboarding.md

 - Follow the branching and code review processes outlined in above document.

 - Ensure you are utilising and updating tasks on Pinestem regularly and properly.

+- Attend any onboarding sessions or training programs scheduled for new team members.
+These sessions may cover specific tools, processes, or project-specific information.

+- Don't hesitate to ask questions and seek clarifications from your team members, project leads, or mentors.
+Effective communication is key to a successful onboarding experience.

 ### Documentation Guidelines